Have you ever entered a situation and been knocked off your feet by all of the things you didn’t consider?

 Plus, the newer golf carts have the seats on the back that can fold flat for hauling things, which we used like crazy these days.

-So if you have a middle of the road budget, this could be a good option for getting around your farm.
+If you have a middle of the road budget, this could be a good option for getting around your farm.
 For us, it works well because our land is mostly flat.

 Plus, it helps my husband haul his bee equipment, and it has been great for hauling brush too.

-So if you have a relatively flat farm and need a vehicle to help you out around it, then consider getting a golf cart.
+If you have a relatively flat farm and need a vehicle to help you out around it, then consider getting a golf cart.

 Plus, our kids love it because they can cruise around on it and feel cool because it has nice shiny rims.